 We're most most eager for you to listen to the edited broadcast and podcast, but there's always good stuff from the conversations we record for these multi-guest episodes that had to be left on the cutting-room floor.

 What Is It

-- Michael Schur, creator of The Good Place and author of How to Be Perfect: The Correct Answer to Every Moral Question
+- Michael Schur, creator of TV's The Good Place and author of How to Be Perfect: The Correct Answer to Every Moral Question

 - Lori Gruen, Professor of Philosophy at Wesleyan University and co-editor of The Good It Promises, The Harm It Does: Critical Essays on Effective Altruism

 - Gabriella Safran, Professor of Slavic Languages and Literatures at Stanford University and author of Recording Russia: Trying to Listen in the Nineteenth Century

 Welcome to Philosophy Talk, the program that questions everything...

 ...except your intelligence.
 I'm Ray Briggs.

 And I'm Josh Landy.
 We're coming to you from the studios of KALW San Francisco Bay Area.